 Pickled okra—spicy or not—is a fabulous way to keep the distinctive grassy flavor of okra around well past its summer and fall season.
 Luckily, it's super easy to make these delicious okra pickles.
 They are a crisp, flavorful element to serve alongside burgers or barbecue, and also wonderfully tasty as part of an appetizer or charcuterie platter.

 1/2 pound okra pods

 1 small clove garlic

 1/2 teaspoon dill seeds

 1 cup cider vinegar

 1 cup water

 Trim off and discard any brown bits from the stem ends of the okra pods, rinse the pods clean, and dry them thoroughly with paper towels or a clean kitchen towel.

-- Peel the garlic and cut it into thin slices.
+Peel the garlic and cut it into thin slices.

 Stuff the trimmed okra, sliced garlic, and dill seeds into a clean pint jar.
 To make spicy pickles, be sure to stuff in the chile option.
 Be a bit aggressive, since the okra will shrink a bit as it pickles and you want to take advantage of the space in there.

 Ladle the hot mixture over the okra in the jars, leaving about 1/2 inch of headspace.

 Close the jars.

-- Let the jar(s) sit until they've cooled to room temperature.
+Let the jar(s) sit until they've cooled to room temperature.
 As they cool they may "pop"—all this means is the seal on the jar sealed itself.
 While a "popped" jar still cannot be stored in the cupboard (it wasn't hot-water processed), there is nothing wrong with that jar and it will keep in the fridge.
 Put the jar(s) in the fridge and let them sit for at least 1 week but ideally four weeks before opening to eat.